Ask us a question and our product team will email a reply in 2 business days.

 What is HardieDeck™ made of?

 The HardieDeck™ system provides a highly durable low maintenance deck, with a modern contemporary appearance.
 It combines specially machined 19mm thick fibre cement decking boards with a specifically designed aluminium HardieDeck™ Concealed Fixing System that provides improved drainage and ventilation.

 What lengths do HardieDeck™ boards come in?

-HardieDeck™ boards and edging boards come in 3m lengths, and weigh around 19kg per board.
+HardieDeck™ boards come in 3m lengths, and weigh around 19kg per board.

 Can I install HardieDeck™ without the HardieDeck™ Concealed Fixing System?

 HardieDeck™ is only warranted if it is installed with the HardieDeck™ Concealed Fixing System.
 This fixing system is specifically designed to provide additional strength and durability, and to allow drainage and ventilation, thus cannot be omitted or substituted with any other fixing system.

 How hot will the surface get?